pharo-project/pharo-launcher/src/Pharo-Launcher-Core.package/PhLLocalTemplateGroup.class/README.md

-Represent a group of templates already downloaded from the network.
+I represent a group of templates already downloaded from the network.
 I maintain a set of zip files in my baseDirectory and a cache.json which contains meta-data about these files.

 IMPLEMENTATION